Nyer00/ExterminiumMod/README.md

-# Official Github page of Extinction Tales Mod for Terraria
+# Official Github repository of Extinction Tales Mod for Terraria